matthew-ia/cayo/README.md

 <Cayo src="counter.cayo.svelte" count={1} />
 ```

 The `src` prop is the only required prop, and is used to identify which Cayo Component should be rendered later.
 The value of `src` needs to be the path of a Cayo, but must be relative to the components directory (e.g., `src/components` by default).
+For example: say your Cayo was at `components/nested/counter.cayo.svelte`, your usage would need to change to `<Cayo src="nested/counter.cayo.svelte" />`

 ### How Cayos Work
 Assuming your project directory looks something like this: